tamjid-ahsan/Housing-price-prediction/README.md

 ### Neighborhood

-boolean feature to check that Total sqft of n is with in 40% to 60% range of average of total sqft of surrounding 15 house to detect unusual house in the neighborhood.
-Check for unusual homes.
+boolean feature to check that Total sqft of a house is within 40% to 60% range of average of total sqft of surrounding 15 house to detect unusual house in the neighborhood.
+This is a check for unusual homes.

 ```python